andrewcgaitskell/micro-python/macpythonenv.md

+# Create Virtualenv for Jupyter

-# Mac seems to have Python27 as default Python
+Mac seems to have Python27 as default Python

-# Check what version by python --version
+Check what version by python --version

-# You may need to replace python with python38
+You may need to replace python with python38

-# install virtualenv
+## install virtualenv

 pip install virtualenv

-# make virtual environment
+## make virtual environment

 python -m venv env20201104

-# activate it
+## activate it

 /Users/andrewgaitskell/Code/PythonEnvs/env20201104/bin/activate